Clint-WooliesX/TourismProject/README.md

 ### Responsive layout to suite screens of all sizes:

-A combination CSS styles have been used to create the responsive layout:
+A combination of techniques have been used to create the responsive layout:

 1. Flex/grid
    - The flex and grid layout automatically arrange content on the page